camunda/camunda-docs/docs/components/connectors/connector-templates.md

 **Connector templates** are JSON configuration files, which customize how a BPMN element is shown, and how it can be configured by process developers.

-You can, for example, allow the user to model and configure the following **REST Connector** by providing a simple JSON configuration:
+You can, for example, allow the user to model and configure the following **REST Connector** by providing a JSON configuration for a service task:

 <Tabs groupId="connectorTemplate" defaultValue="process" values={
 [